gk7700/Introduction/Installation Prerequisites.md

-## Prerequisites for installing an ownCloud server
+## Prerequisites for Installing an ownCloud Server

 The following requirements must be met to install and configure an ownCloud server: